sudogem/microblog-express-node/README.md

 # microblog-express-node

-A simple microblogging web application written in AngularJS as frontend and NodeJS/ExpressJS for backend
+A simple microblogging web application written in AngularJS 1 as frontend and NodeJS/ExpressJS for backend.
+Deployed to OpenShift Redhat.

 ### Features:
 * Blog Post CRUD(Create, Read, Update & Delete)